 When a methyl group is added to a biochemical cellular process, it’s called methylation.
 When a methyl group is removed, it’s called demethylation.
 Methylation and demethylation occur billions of times per second.
 Billions of switches inside your body get turned on and off, directly affecting your brain chemistry, immune response, inflammatory response, energy production, cellular repair, and more.

-Making too much or not enough methyl impairs our ability to think clearly, have meaningful relationships, a healthy body, and live a fulfilling life.
+Proper methylation is crucial to happiness and well-being.
+Making too much or not enough methyl impairs the ability to think clearly, have meaningful relationships, have a healthy body, and live a fulfilling life.
 In today’s world, methylation problems are commonplace due to food and environmental toxins, emotional trauma, genetic errors, and stress.

 Undermethylation is much more common than overmethylation, and undermethylated parents have higher rates of autistic children due to epigenetic insults.

-Overmethylators have elevated serotonin and dopamine with low levels of histamine, which explains why antidepressant medications (SSRI’s increase neurotransmitter activity at the synapse) can cause suicidal ideation in these folks.
+If you’ve tried antidepressant medications, you probably didn’t respond favorably.
+Overmethylators have elevated serotonin and dopamine with low levels of histamine, which is why antidepressant medications can actually cause suicidal ideation in these individuals (SSRI’s increase neurotransmitter activity at the synapse).

 Does this post resonate with you?
 Or do you know of someone struggling in these areas?
 If so, please share your story in the comments below.
 It is through sharing your story that we create community, eliminate guilt and shame, and bring about healing.